Ankit-Maurya17/Online-Doctor-Consulatation-and-Appointment-System/README.md

 View patient details and consultation history

-🛠️ Admin Panel
+🛠️ Admin Panel:

 Manage doctors and patients

 View all appointments

 Monitor system usage and feedback

-🚀 How to Run the Project
+🚀 How to Run the Project:-

 Install XAMPP or any other PHP server.

 Clone or download the project files.